 - The Oathbreaker: He broke his oath to fight by Robb's side until his dying day.

 - Parental Substitute: Ned Stark for him.
 He finally realizes and admits it in Season 3, long after his actions have caused most of his adopted family to despise him and want him dead.

-- Pet the Dog: Despite his faults, he seems to be a loyal friend to Robb and one of his most ready supporters.
-Not anymore, as of the third episode of Season 2, he's thrown in his lot with his "true" family, House Greyjoy, in their invasion of the North.
+- Despite his faults, he seems to be a loyal friend to Robb and one of his most ready supporters, until he betrays him.

 - He still makes the effort to gently persuade Bran to hand over the castle, and promises to treat the people as well as their previous lord did, in clear attempt to justify his own actions.
 He doesn't take it well when they don't show him an inkling of respect in spite of this.